Accounts Payable Questions

 Q - What is the mileage reimbursement for travel and conferences?

 A - Mileage is reimbursed at the rate established by the State of Idaho and is periodically updated.
-The current rate is listed in the travel sections of the Finance and Administration website.
+The current rate is listed in the travel sections of the Finance and Business Affairs website.

 Q - Where can I find out more about the University's Travel policy?
 For example, what kind of Travel expenses does the University reimburse?

-A – The University Travel policy can be found on Finance and Administrations website or through a direct link on the Finance Tab in Bengalweb.
+A – The University Travel policy can be found on Finance and Business Affair's website or through a direct link on the Finance Tab in Bengalweb.

 Q - Can Accounts Payable make ACH or Wire transfer payments?